Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 `getAmountOf(payment)` method on the trusted `issuer` for the `brand` of the `payment`.
 To get the `issuer` for a `brand` you didn't create, ask someone you trust.
-For example, the venue creating tickets for shows can be trusted to give you the tickets' `issue.
+For example, the venue creating tickets for shows can be trusted to give you the tickets' `issuer`.
 Or, a friend might have a cryptocurrency they like, and, if you trust them, you might accept that the `issuer` they give you is valid.